Scaling Diagrams for Comparison

 Once you have your 'base' diagram set up as you wish, record its Diagram Scale figure.
 (If you have not yet settled on its final format, don't record the Scale yet.
 Changes to size, margins, and spacing will affect the number.)

-Then, for any additional diagrams you want to produce matching the base diagram's scale:
+Then, for any additional diagrams you want to produce which should match the base diagram's scale: